shebistar/infra-challenge/README.md

 # Extra - Integrate with Gitops using ArgoCD

-## The idea is to create one repo for maintaining the variables of the EKS cluster and the App deployed
+## The idea is to create one additional repo for maintaining the values of the EKS cluster controlled with Gitops

 ### First we need to check the requirements: